-More male child carers would encourage more fathers to get involved their child’s development and would also break that barrier that many fathers feel.
+More male childcarers would encourage more fathers to get involved in their child’s development and would also break that barrier that many fathers feel.

-According to a report titled: Fathers and Their Impact on Children’s Well-Being, there are number of benefits to having an involved father during the child’s development.
+According to a report titled: Fathers and Their Impact on Children’s Well-Being, there are several benefits to having an involved father during the child’s development.